-Renowned for their ability to help increase productivity by saving medical staff valuable time, mobile-powered carts can also contribute to reducing costs and minimizing administrative mistakes, which employees need to correct at a later date.
+Renowned for their ability to help increase productivity by saving medical staff valuable time, mobile-powered carts can also reduce costs and minimize administrative mistakes, which employees need to correct later.

-As trained staff become more familiar with mobile powered workstations, they can improve patients’ experience when in their care.
+As trained staff become more familiar with mobile-powered computer workstations, they can improve patients’ experience when in their care.
 Ultimately, savings in time, costs, and improvements in physician/patient interactions benefit the medical system.

 Reduce Transit Time

 While the sight of medical staff rushing from one location to another, stopping to collect prescriptions from the pharmacy, dropping notes off with a colleague, and collecting recently available patient notes may give the appearance of efficiency, this is far from the truth.

 Physicians and nurses need to spend as much time as possible treating their patients.
 Any unnecessary time spent in transit is inefficient and contributes to increased costs for the medical facility.

 Mobile workstations enable medical staff to take all the devices and information they need for ward rounds.
 Rather than stopping at a nurse’s station to collect a patient’s medical file, they already have it on the mobile computer, which is on a medical cart.

 Physicians prescribe medications regularly throughout their shift, and obtaining medicines from a pharmacy takes more time, which they could be spending treating their patients.
 Medical staff can accessorize their carts with a range of features that enable them to improve productivity.